25 June 2020

 Expert Self Care is an award-winning Bristol-based health information app provider certified by the NHS England Information Standard as a provider of reliable health information.
 The app’s content has been created by a team of volunteers made up of UK health professionals, topic experts and members of the public.
-Development partners include the Self Care Forum, the Patient Information Forum, the National Institute for Health Research Applied Research Collaboration West (NIHR ARC West) and Imperial College London.
+Development partners include the Self Care Forum, the Patient Information Forum, the National Institute for Health and Care Research Applied Research Collaboration West (NIHR ARC West) and Imperial College London.

 Zoe Trinder-Widdess, Communications Manager at NIHR ARC West, who was part of the editorial team behind the app, said: